Tiger Woods-Phil Mickelson rematch could include Peyton Manning, Tom Brady: Report

 — Robert Lusetich (@RobertLusetich) March 30, 2020

 CNBC reported March 31 that The Match sequel is a go for May, but that it would air on cable TV instead of through pay-per-view.
 The match would feature Woods and Manning against Mickelson and Brady.
+Golf.com reports the match wouldn't be slated for a specific date yet, but rather that it would take place two weeks before the resumption of the PGA Tour schedule, whenever that is.

 There may be more athletes involved in the event, according to CNBC, with the possibility of featuring other legends, including from the NBA and NFL.
 PGA Tour players could also be involved in some fashion.
+Golf.com says the match would be played at an empty course in Florida.

+The PGA Tour would have to grant approval to the event, and that has not yet been granted, according to ESPN.
+The PGA Tour controls media and television rights for their players, so they would have to sanction the event, as they did the original 2018 match.

 In an effort to keep the participants and everyone involved as safe as possible from coronavirus, there would be no fans allowed at the selected venue.
 The only people on property would be the participants, a small camera crew and perhaps commentators.
 Social distancing would be practiced, as well, with everyone keeping the CDC-recommended 6-foot space between them and others.